Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already indicate non-destructive and idempotent behavior.
-The description adds no further behavioral context beyond the basic action, which is acceptable but minimal.
+Annotations already indicate idempotent, non-destructive, open-world behavior.
+The description adds no further context about side effects or state changes beyond the basic action.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.